AndresOjedaSainz/Notes-For-NT/Data Structures/Stacks/Evaluate Reverse Polish Notation.md

 - Wrapping with `int(...)` truncates the result toward zero drops everything after the decimal while keeping the sign.
 So 2.7 becomes 2, -2.7 becomes -2.

 We do it that way because LeetCode’s RPN spec says division should truncate toward zero (not floor).
 “Truncate toward zero” means move the value closer to zero by removing the fractional part: positive values round down, negative values round up, always stopping at the integer whose absolute value is smaller.

+- Time complexity is O(n) because the loop touches each token once and every stack push/pop is O(1).
+- Space complexity is also O(n) in the worst case since the stack can temporarily hold up to n numbers (when all the early tokens are operands).